 On January 29, 1998, the Company sold mining equipment for approximately \$74.2 million and leased back the equipment under an operating lease with a term of three years.
 This included the sale and leaseback of equipment purchased under an existing operating lease that expired on the same day.
-The proceeds of the sale were used to purchase the equipment under the expired lease for \$28.3 million, pay related transaction fees of \$.4 million and to pay down debt.
-At the end of the lease term, the Company has the option to renew the lease for two additional one year periods or purchase the equipment for approximately \$51.1 million.
+The proceeds of the sale were used to purchase the equipment under the expired lease for \$28.3 million, to pay related transaction fees of \$.4 million and to pay down debt.
+At the end of the lease term, the Company has the option to renew the lease for two additional one year periods or purchase the equipment.
 Alternatively, the equipment may be sold to a third party.
-In the event of such a sale, the Company will be required to make payment to the lessor in the event, and to the extent, that the sale proceeds are less than \$40.0 million.
-The gain on the sale and leaseback of \$10.7 million has been deferred and is being amortized over the base term of the lease as a reduction of rental expense.
-Effective April 1, 1999, as a result of the pending temporary shut-down of the Dal-Tex operation, the Company has purchased several pieces of equipment under lease that were included in this transaction for \$14.4 million and transferred them to other operations within the Company.
-As a result of this purchase, future non-cancelable rental payments remaining under this lease are expected to be approximately \$7.0 million for the remainder of 1999 and \$8.3 million and \$.6 million in 2000 and 2001, respectively.
+In the event of such a sale, the Company will be required to make a payment to the lessor in the event, and to the extent, that the sale proceeds are less than \$40.0 million.
+The gain on the sale and leaseback of \$10.7 million was deferred and is being amortized over the base term of the lease as a reduction of rental expense.
+Effective April 1, 1999, as a result of the pending temporary shut-down of the Dal-Tex operation, the Company purchased several pieces of equipment under lease that were included in this transaction for \$14.4 million and transferred them to other operations within the Company.
+A pro rata portion of the deferred gain, \$3.1 million, utilized against the purchase value of the assets.
+As a result of this purchase, future non-cancelable rental payments remaining under this lease are expected to be approximately \$4.7 million for the remainder of 1999 and \$8.3 million and \$.6 million in 2000 and 2001, respectively.